Term Insurance Grace Period

 Yearly30 days

 Please note that this is the general scenario.
 An insurance company may have different schedules of grace periods.
-You are advised to check the respective company website for an accurate grace period schedule.
+You should check the respective company website for an accurate grace period schedule.

 Here are the drawbacks of not paying the insurance premium on time.